Alex Teixeira: Beşiktaş

 On 5 August 2021, Teixeira announced that he would join Süper Lig club Beşiktaş.
 On 10 August Beşiktaş announced that Teixeira had signed a three-year contract.

+Return to Vasco de Gama

+On 13 July 2022, Teixeira returned to Vasco da Gama after twelve years.
+On 12 January 2023, Teixeira signed a contract extension with Vasco da Gama until December 2023.
+On 21 December 2023, Vasco da Gama announced that Teixeira would leave the club at the expiration of his contract.

 International career

 Teixeira is capped at under-17 and under-20 level for Brazil.
 He played for Brazil at the 2007 Under-17 World Cup and the 2009 Under-20 World Cup.
 In the latter tournament, he scored three goals but missed the decisive penalty in the final shoot-out against Ghana.
 He was voted the second best player in the tournament, behind Ghana's Dominic Adiyiah.

 Teixeira was named in the Brazil senior team's provisional squad for Copa América Centenario, but was cut from the final squad.